 This is just the tip of the iceberg.

-With a stash of 75,000 Capital One miles, an easy way to redeem them toward almost any travel expense, plus a portfolio of nearly 20 transfer partners, the world is – quite literally – your oyster.
-But these are some of our favorite ways to put a Capital One bonus to use.
+With a big stash of Capital One miles, an easy way to redeem them toward almost any travel expense, plus a portfolio of nearly 20 transfer partners, the world is – quite literally – your oyster.
+But these are some of our favorite ways to put 120,000 Capital One miles to use.